arrikto/learn-kubeflow/docs/modules/notebook-katib-tuning/preparing-hyperparameter-tuning.md

 Each cell that performs evaluation should have a similar line of code.

-!!! note "Kale 101 Notebook Users"
-    If you are reusing your Kale 101 notebook you will need to move the respective lines of code from the last cell into each of the eval blocks.
-Go ahead and do that now before proceeding.

-### 2. Compile and Run Notebook w/ Kale
+### 2. Compile and Run Notebook with Kale
-Select *Complie and Run* to test the models using Kubeflow Pipelines.
+Select Compile and Run to test the models using Kubeflow pipelines.

 ![compile and run](images/compile-and-run-car-price-katib.png)
 {: style="display: block; margin: auto; width:80%"}